The kids are off school for an entire week (or two)!

 Enjoy some spring weather at one of Indianapolis top playgrounds!
 Indy’s Child has a long list of playgrounds and reviews.
 Here are a few of our favorites we can’t wait to hit this spring break:

 Colts Canal PlaySpace – Indy’s newest playground is located in Downtown Indy on the north end of the Downtown Canal Walk.
 The nearly one-acre playground boasts a swirling roller-coaster-looking climbing tower, ladders galore, slides for kids big and little, swings, a spinner bowl, twister nets and stepping stones.

 West Commons Playground – A Carmel favorite, located on the edge of Carmel’s Monon Center.
 The park is over 25,000 square feet and includes numerous areas for climbing, swinging, sliding, exploration, and water play.

 Quaker Park – Quaker Park is located in Westfield and might be the brightest park in all of Indy.
 The ground and playground equipment are awash in electric yellow, firehouse red, and aquamarine blue.
 Everywhere you look a primary palette of bright, happy colors.

 Holliday Park – Holiday Park will always be a family favorite located right in the middle of Indianapolis.
 This classic park spans over 94-acres and has everything a family needs for a perfect spring day at the park.

 Just because you aren’t planning a big spring break vacation, doesn’t mean you can’t plan a few quick day trips.
-Check out this Indy’s Child for our top 15 day trips from Indianapolis.
+Check out this Indy’s Child for our top 15 kid-friendly day trips from Indianapolis.
 Have a little bit longer than a day?
-Check out these ideas for a perfect spring break road trip.
-All of these destinations are under a 4.5-hour drive.
+Check out these ideas for a perfect road trip, all under a 3-hour drive.

-If you are still stuck on what to do this Spring Break, head over to the Indy’s Child calendar page for all of the family-friendly events going on around Indy!
+If you are still stuck on what to do this spring break, head over to the Indy’s Child calendar for all of the family-friendly events going on around Indy!